Brandon Montour

-Brandon Montour (born April 11, 1994) is a Canadian professional ice hockey defenceman for the Seattle Kraken of the National Hockey League (NHL).
+Brandon Montour (born April 11, 1994) is a Haudenosaunee professional ice hockey player who is a defenceman and alternate captain for the Seattle Kraken of the National Hockey League (NHL).
 Montour was selected by the Anaheim Ducks in the second round, 55th overall, of the 2014 NHL entry draft.
 Montour won the Stanley Cup with the Panthers in 2024.

 Early life

 Montour is of Mohawk descent and spent part of his childhood in Ohsweken, a village in the reserve of Six Nations of the Grand River.
 His father is First Nations and his mother is not.
 Montour spent eight years living in Tilbury, Ontario, where he completed his elementary education.
 He then moved to Ohsweken and attended Assumption College School, in Brantford, Ontario.
-Montour also grew up playing minor lacrosse in Windsor, then with the Six Nations Rebels of the Ontario Junior B Lacrosse League (OJBLL), before winning a Minto Cup with the Six Nations Arrows.
+Montour also grew up playing minor box lacrosse in Windsor, then with the Six Nations Rebels of the Ontario Junior B Lacrosse League (OJBLL), before winning a Minto Cup with the Six Nations Arrows.
 Montour also played in lacrosse tournaments with Nick Ritchie, a future teammate on the Ducks, as well as Ritchie's brother, Brett Ritchie, who also played in the NHL.